Eastern Ontario Development Program

 Projects that are leaning towards the objectives of the 2014-2019 Prescott-Russell Economic Development Plan will be given higher priority.
 Total contribution of grant is evaluated by a cost per job ratio: 1:$ 10,000.
 Therefore, funding will be based on the total job creation vs the total EODP contribution requested.

 All EODP projects are presented and approved by our Board of Directors on a monthly basis.
 A decision will be made within 4-8 weeks.
 Applicants will be notified as to whether their request is approved, declined, or missing information.

 Approved applicants will receive a Contract Agreement outlining terms, conditions, reporting requirements and funding disbursement schedule.
 Activity reports and claim forms will be distributed and explained with the Contract Agreement.
 All cost prior to the project approval date will not be eligible.

 Payments are processed on a reimbursement basis once the claim documents have been submitted along with invoices and proof of payment.
 A claim may be submitted no more than once a month and no less than four times a year.
-Project may be subject to 10% hold back of total contribution amount pending the project completion and final report submission.
+Project will be subject to 10% hold back of total contribution amount pending the project completion and final report submission.

 Please click on the following LINK to download and submit PROJECT BUDGET